MrLast98/WakeBlock/README.md

 **Q - Your app killed [insert any feature here] in my device!**

 **A** - Everything is done by user input, the app by itself (even with the core mod installed) doesn't do anything but reading which wakelock the system is calling.
-Unless you blocked something we didn't suggest you do to this problem and our app are totally unrelated.
+Unless you blocked something we didn't suggest you do to, this problem and our app are totally unrelated.

 **Q - I want to build the service.odex for my device manually, how do i do that?**